 Do I Need a Special Toilet for My Basement?

-No, you don’t.
-However, as you can see, the installation process can be quite different than when installing a toilet in another place in the house, which is helpful to keep in mind when picking out your toilet.
+Not exactly.
+However, as you can see, the installation process can be quite different than when installing a toilet in another place in the house.
+This is helpful to keep in mind when picking out your toilet.
 If you do not want to (or cannot) go through the normal toilet installation process, invest in an upflush or composting toilet.

 What Is the Total Cost of Adding a Toilet to the Basement?

-The average price for installing the toilet in your basement is around $1500.
-However, the price can greatly differ depending to the model that you want to install, and whether you want to do it by yourself or call the plumber.
-In some cases, the cost could go over $2000.
+The average price for installing the toilet in your basement is around $1,500.
+However, the price can greatly differ depending on the model you want to install and if you wish to do it by yourself or call the plumber.
+In some cases, the cost could go over $2,000.

 Is there a way to Install the Toilet in a Basement without Breaking Concrete?

 If you don’t want to break the concrete, you can install an upflush toilet or composting toilet.
 Both of these options require minimal installation and are great options for a low hassle job.

-As you can see, adding a toilet to your basement isn’t necessarily difficult.
-Just make sure that you have all the right tools and ideally someone to help out.
-As long as you follow the installation guidelines for your toilet carefully, you should have your new toilet installed in no time!
+Adding a toilet to your basement isn’t difficult.
+Make sure that you have all the right tools and an extra set of hands.
+As long as you carefully follow the installation guidelines for your toilet, you should have your new toilet installed in no time!